monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 # VII.
 Problems Faced and how I addressed

 ## i.
-Colab accessMy Colab account for GPU access was suspended giving reason that my usage limit is high.
-So changed to Colab Problem
+Colab access:
-by pahying monthly subscription
+My Colab account for GPU access was suspended giving reason that my usage limit is high.
+So changed to Colab Pro by paying monthly subscription

 ii.
 The Colab page got hung lot of times (after say internet got disconneted for sometime).
 I realized that this is because I was displaying too many imges after few iterations.
 So I reduced